Miracle of Chile: Performance on economic and social indicators

 Nobel laureate and economist Gary Becker states that "Chile's annual growth in per capita real income from 1985 to 1996 averaged a remarkable 5 percent, far above the rest of Latin America."
 Since then the economy has averaged 3% annual growth in GDP.
 Becker also said, in 1997, that Chile had become "an economic role model for the whole underdeveloped world".
-Margaret Thatcher declared that Pinochet’s regime had turned Chile "from chaotic collectivism into the model economy of Latin America" whereas George H. W. Bush asserted that "Chile's record of economic accomplishment is a lesson for Latin America on the power of the free market.
+Margaret Thatcher declared that Pinochet's regime had turned Chile "from chaotic collectivism into the model economy of Latin America" whereas George H. W. Bush asserted that "Chile's record of economic accomplishment is a lesson for Latin America on the power of the free market.
 Nowhere among the nations of this continent has the pace of free‐market reform gone farther, faster than right here in Chile".

-Developments were very positive with regards to infant mortality and life expectancy—infant mortality rate fell so much that Chile achieved the lowest level of infant mortality in Latin America in the 1980s.
+Developments were positive with regards to infant mortality and life expectancy—infant mortality rate fell so much that Chile achieved the lowest level of infant mortality in Latin America in the 1980s.
 Infant mortality rate in Chile fell from 76.1 per 1000 to 22.6 per 1000 from 1970 to 1985.
+Between 1960 and 1995 Infant Mortality declined by "91%" from "118" per 1,000 live births to "11".
+A "63%" increase in Life Expectancy was also found in the same period from "57.3" to "74.9".
 In 1988, the military government passed a law making all abortion illegal.
 As of July 19, 2017, legislation permitting abortion under limited circumstances (if the pregnancy endangers the life of the woman, if the fetus is not viable, or if the pregnancy resulted from rape) was passed.